 Well, obviously.
 There’s still a fair amount of stigma attached to electronic kits - mesh heads and rubber pads don’t feel exactly like mylar on a real drum shell, but a drum-like-object that gets you a good way towards the real thing is still better than a practice pad or nothing at all.

 If you’re lucky enough to already own an electronic kit, you’re already beating the lockdown on practicing.
 If not, perhaps now is the perfect time to consider investing.
 Check out our buyer’s guide to the best electronic drum sets on the market to help inform your decision.
+Just getting started?
+Take a look at our guide to the best beginner electronic drum sets.

 But remember, it doesn’t have to be a kit